-A Cultural Inventory / Cultural Needs Assessment project tool is available in the Artists in Communities page on the Arts Board's website.
+A Cultural Inventory or Cultural Needs Assessment project tool is available in the Artists in Communities page on SK Arts' website.
 It can help you assess assets and needs related to culture in your community.

 The table below provides suggestions for how project partners might gather a variety of information and the questions to be answered before proceeding.
 Pick and choose depending on needs.